icodecamp/icodecamp.github.io/content/lessons/4-data-structures.md

 # What are Lists?
 >
-> The list is a most versatile datatype available in Python which can be written as a list of comma-separated values (items) between square brackets.
+> Lists are the most versatile datatype available in Python which can be written as a list of comma-separated values (items) between square brackets.
 Important thing about a list is that items in a list need not be of the same type.
 >

 # How can I create a List?